About the author

 This guide will go through the freelancing mistakes, focusing on areas to avoid when starting your freelance business.

-Upwork, People Per Hour, and Freelancer are good places to research what kind of work companies are looking for help on.
+Upwork, People Per Hour, and Freelancer are good places to research what kind of work companies seek help with.
 They are not places you should build your freelance business around.

 You have no control over your business if all of your clients are referred from a third-party platform you have no control over.